 Unlike a typical home network which is built around a central hub, a mesh WiFi network consists of multiple access points communicating with each other.
 It’s like having 2-3 separate routers in your home, but they all share a single, seamless WiFi network.
 Because they all broadcast the same network name, this enables your WiFi devices like smartphones and tablets to roam between mesh access points as they choose.
 This makes the handoff much more efficient and seamless than a range extender.

 Bottom-line, a mesh network has greater range and is much faster than your typical WiFi network.
 And for this reason alone, anyone looking for a consistent WiFi signal and greater speed no matter where they are in their home, should consider a mesh WiFi system.
-With this in mind, we explain the difference between tri-band and dual-band mesh, and offer some insight on EERO, the best mesh WiFi network.
+With this in mind, we explain the difference between tri-band and dual-band mesh, and offer some insight on EERO, the best mesh WiFi system.